-Distal Biceps Tendon Partial Tear
+- Distal Biceps Tendon Partial Tear

 Many patients with tennis elbow want to avoid surgery and steroid injections.
-At Atlas Medical Center, our JointRenew Program™ is customized to specifically treat the tendons in the elbow that are inflamed, and torn.
-By concentrating regenerative cells to the area of damage we can help heal the small tears in the elbow.
-This unique system offers an effective, non-invasive alternative to steroid injections and surgery.
+At Atlas Medical Center, our Program is customized to help the tendons and soft tissues in the elbow.
+PRP and physiotherapy are often utilized to help relieve pain and enhance your body’s own healing ability, and are an alternative option to steroid injections and surgery.

-Regenerative Medicine for Golfer’s Elbow
+Non-Surgical Therapy for Golfer’s Elbow Pain

 This is also referred to as climber’s elbow, little league elbow, pitcher’s elbow, hand shaking politician’s elbow, and rowing elbow.
 Medically, it is referred to as epicondylitis.
 Golfer’s Elbow is a form of tendonitis where the inner side of the elbow becomes inflamed.
 The tendons that are attached to the joints and the muscle and bones in the forearm become inflamed.

 Golfer’s Elbow results from the damage to the tendons and muscles that control fingers and wrist.
 Excess and continuous involvement of the muscles in the forearm or forceful finger and wrist movements cause pain and inflammation in the medial epicondyle of the elbow.
 Continual swinging, gripping, or flexing creates pulls and micro tears in the tendons, which can result in golfer’s elbow, and can lead to the formation of calcium deposits and scar tissues.
 Other activities such as hammering, painting, moving the mouse on a computer, chopping wood, and cooking can lead to injury along with athletics.
-Atlas’ JointRenew Program™ can help treat Golfer’s Elbow by increasing the number of regenerative cells to the area treating the inflammation and the underlying cause of the condition allowing it to repair naturally.
+Atlas’ Program can help relieve Golfer’s Elbow by relieving the inflammation, pain and enhancing the body’s own healing ability allowing the injury to repair naturally.

-Distal biceps tendon tear typically occurs as a result of sudden injury and is not a result of other medical conditions.
+Distal biceps tendon tear typically occurs as a result of sudden injury and is not usually a result of other medical conditions.
 The tear can occur during heavy lifting without bending the elbows.
-In a situation where the elbow joints are forcefully straightened the distal tendon gets separated from the bicep.
+In a situation where the elbow joints are forcefully straightened, the distal tendon gets separated from the bicep.
 Distal biceps tendon tear is mostly common among men who are 30 years of age and above.
 Those who smoke cigarettes are at a higher risk for distal biceps tendon tears.
 This is because cigarettes affect the nutrition in the tendon while corticosteroids increase weakness in the muscles and tendons.